 Secondly, it led other spiritually-minded researchers and groups to believe that ley lines had magical qualities.
 New Age occultists, dowsers, and ufologists have made similar claims that these lines hold mysterious energy.

 One of these groups, the ufologist community, made claims that the ley lines were meant to be landing zones for aliens.
-Others claimed that they were supposed to represent some form of portal in which these aliens would someday appear from.
+Others claimed that they were supposed to represent some form of portal from which these aliens would someday appear.
 In other accounts, they believed that the ley lines’ perceived connection to ancient ruins (such as Stonehenge) was actually a code to indicate when the aliens will arrive.

-The ley lines concept have been expanded beyond England’s ancient ruins.
-In some cases geological sites around the world are included.
+The ley lines concept has been expanded beyond England’s ancient ruins.
+In some cases, geological sites around the world are included.
 Mt.
 Everest, Ayers Rock in Australia, the Great Pyramid of Giza, Sedona in Arizona, and Mutiny Bay are among the places believed to have special powers created by ley lines.

 Many within the New Age groups believe that these lines not only connect religious sites with each other; they connect areas of anomalies in the magnetic field.
-As to what these powers can do is uncertain.
+What these powers can do is uncertain.
 Some claim it improves health while others believe they’re portals to other universes.

 What Does Research Suggest?

 Watkin’s original assertions (and possibly the most plausible) indicated that these lines existed as ancient foot roads to numerous landmarks in England.
 Spirituality or cosmic powers were never considered.